ISISNeutronMuon/SScanSS-2/docsrc/example.rst

 Example Usage
 =============
 This tutorial illustrates the basic ideas behind the SScanSS-2 software.
 The files used in this tutorial can be downloaded from the SScanSS-2 |release| page on github.
-Download and extract **data.zip**.
+Download and extract **data.zip** from the release's **assets**.
 This tutorial uses the ENGIN-X instrument but the techniques shown should apply to other instruments.

 We begin by creating a new project, click **File**, and then click **New Project**.
 You will see the new project dialog.
-Type in a project name and the click create.
+Type in a project name, select ENGIN-X as the instrument and the click create.

 .. image:: images/start.png
    :scale: 50